 I don’t even own one…

 “What are you doing here?”
-This time, her voice is sort of harsh.
+This time, her voice is harsh.

 I breathe in and close my eyes, again wiping my palms and cursing them for having ducts.
 I didn’t find the elusive watch, but I do finally find my voice.